 On July 12, the man is observed to have "decreased alertness and lethargy," but FutureCare takes no particular action in response.

-He is taken to Northwest Hospital where he undergoes surgical debridement of his pressure ulcer.
+He is taken to Northwest Hospital where he undergoes a surgical debridement of his pressure ulcer.
 After three days, he was transferred to a hospice and dies from severe sepsis from the pressure ulcer.

 The man's family files this lawsuit alleging that the failure to care for the pressure sores.
 "Despite numerous medical records describing the severity and worsening condition of Mr. Ellerba's sacral wound at FutureCare, his condition was poorly followed, poorly treated and complicated by significant delays in treatment.
 This allowed his wound to progress to a stage IV severity pressure ulcer."Additional Comments